Written by Chris Banyard

 However, an induction will not provide you with all the training and skills you need to complete your PhD.
 Because doctoral research is self-taught study, you will be responsible for staying up-to-date with all your training and development needs.

-For effective preparation and management of your PhD, you should consider writing early on in your research.
+To prepare for your PhD, you should consider writing early on in your research.
 It may even be possible to start before you commence your PhD.

 Some of the first work you will be required to complete is a literature review and the MPhil upgrade.
 For each, you will need to submit some form of written work.
 The earlier that this is started and completed, the greater the benefit will be to the rest of your PhD.
 Some of this written work may even form part of your final thesis.